-Imran joined the company in 2016 and is an Associate Solicitor, having qualified in 2008.
+Imran joined the company in 2016 and is a Senior Associate Solicitor, having qualified in 2008.
 He specialises in children and domestic abuse matters which are complex and sensitive.
 He also acts for children and grandparents in care proceedings.

 Imran recognises that every family situation is different and likes being able to offer solutions to families who are going through difficult times for different reasons.
 Imran is a good listener and recognises that family law is an area where you really need to be able to empathise and relate to people and children.